Banners of Fimav 2025 edition

 $15

 Scholar and curator Clint Enns has assembled a special program comprising excerpts of video mixtapes.
-These once-rare video artifacts were neither intended for on-demand access nor for audiences of gentler tastes who would never make the effort to seek them out.
+These once-rare video artifacts were intended neither for on-demand access nor for audiences of gentler tastes who would never make the effort to seek them out.
 Historically, they were self-distributed and only available through mail order.
 For this program, we have selected the most emblematic of the early mixtapes, with works by S.P.K., PSYCHIC TV, NIN, « The Greatest Hits of Scratch Video », Film Threat founder CHRIS GORE, and Winnipeg artists RICHARD ALTMAN & SEBASTIAN CAPONE.
 Using two VCRs, we have edited them onto a VHS tape for your viewing pleasure.
 Do you have the intestinal fortitude for this program?
 18+

 Despair | S.P.K., Australie, 1982